mittleff/libcerf/README.md

 License: [MIT License](http://opensource.org/licenses/MIT)

 When using libcerf in scientific work, please cite as follows:
-  * S. G. Johnson, A. Cervellino, J. Wuttke: libcerf, numeric library for complex error functions, version [...], http://apps.jcns.fz-juelich.de/libcerf
+  * S. G. Johnson, J. Wuttke: libcerf, numeric library for complex error functions, version [...], http://apps.jcns.fz-juelich.de/libcerf
+If appropriate cite also the authors of language bindings or binary packages.

 Please send bug reports to the authors, or submit them through the Gitlab issue tracker.